Skip to main content

 FEATURES:

-• Fully programmable in amps and volts from 5A to 50A (allowing you to take advantage of the rapid charge function on the AllSpark Lithium Battery range)
+• Fully programmable in amps and volts from 5A to 50A

-• Adjustable voltage from 13.8V to 14.6V
+• Adjustable voltage from 13.8V to 14.6V.

-• Takes up to 600W using up to 20Voc panels or up to 1000W using 45Voc panels
+• Takes up to 600W using up to 20Voc panels or up to 1000W using 45Voc panels.

 • Built in LCD screen for programming.
-It also provide the user with data on the amps and volts coming in from solar or alternator and what it is sending to the batteries
+It also provide the user with data on the amps and volts coming in from solar or alternator and what it is sending to the batteries.

 The Enerdrive also offers charge profiles for all batteries (including lithium), so if you have AGM at the moment, but are thinking of switching to lithium in the future or adding another battery in parallel in the short term, then this would be your best option.
+You can set it now for your existing battery size and chemistry and adjust later if you change batteries without having to change the charger.

 Finally there is the REDARC Manager 30, which is the only true 6 in 1 unit on the market.